Torres-type formulas for link signatures: Torres-type formulas for the signature and nullity

 This can be verified by applying the Novikov-Wall theorem to the decomposition

 Since the inclusion induced map~$H_2(\partial V_F)\to H_2(V_F)$ is surjective (see e.g. the proof of~\cite[Proposition~3.3]{CNT}) the intersection form on~$H_2(V_F)$ vanishes, and so does~$\sign(V_F)$.
-Also, we have~$\sign(Y_F)=0$ by Lemma~\ref{lemma:P(G)-bound}.
+Also, we have~$\sign(Y_F)=0$ by Lemma~\ref{lem:Y}.
 Hence, the signature of~$W_F$ coincides with the Maslov index associated to this gluing.
-Using standard techniques (see e.g. the proof of~\cite[Lemma~5.4]{NP}), one easily checks that the three associated Lagrangians are fully determined by the linking numbers.
-Therefore, the Maslov index only depends on~$L$.
+Using standard techniques, one easily checks that the three associated Lagrangians are fully determined by the linking numbers of~$L^\#$.
+The fact that the resulting Maslov index only depends on (the linking numbers of)~$L$ is a consequence of Lemma~\ref{lem:Maslov-ind}, so~$\sigma_F$ is an invariant.

 Let us now assume that~$\omega$ lies in~$\Tm$.
 Then, the manifold~$W_F$ is obtained by gluing~$V_F$ and~$Y_F$ along the plumbed 3-manifold~$P(F)$, whose boundary~$\partial P(F)$ is easily seen to be~$\mathbb{C}^\omega$-acyclic.
 As a consequence, Novikov-Wall additivity applies, and we get